KevinVHoutte/Microservices-Workshop/README.md

 ```
 * Annotate the primary class
 * Configure the location of the eureka server in your application.yml
+* Put register and fetch of the eureka server on true

 If you found the solution, the logs will tell you that they register themselves with Eureka.